-5. Roles, responsibilities, and procedures
+4. Roles, responsibilities, and procedures

-5.1 Staff members should
+4.1 Staff members should

-- Look after their own health and follow good working practices - · Attend work unless prevented by ill health - Report sickness absence promptly and in accordance with the College procedures - Keep in regular contact when absent from work - Provide doctor's medical certificate (fit/sick note) promptly for all periods of absence of more than seven days (including non-working days) - Make doctors, dentists, and hospital appointments outside of College hours whenever possible. - Discuss any application for special leave with the Head of College at the earliest opportunity - Submit special leave requests to the Head of College using the 'Special Leave Application Form' and supporting documentation and information where needed - Give as much notice as possible before the start of any leave requested - Note that the granting of special leave is not an automatic entitlement
+- Look after their own health and follow good working practices - Attend work unless prevented by ill health - Report sickness absence promptly and in accordance with the College procedures - Keep in regular contact when absent from work - Provide doctor's medical certificate (fit/sick note) promptly for all periods of absence of more than seven days (including non-working days) - Make doctors, dentists, and hospital appointments outside of College hours whenever possible. - Discuss any application for special leave with the Head of College at the earliest opportunity - Submit special leave requests to the Head of College using the Atlas online platform with supporting documentation and information where needed - Give as much notice as possible before the start of any leave requested - Note that the granting of special leave is not an automatic entitlement

-5.2 Head of College and deputies should
+4.2 Head of College and deputies should